alinex/node-table/README.md

 - `table` - (array of arrays) to access (only static calls)
 - `column` - (number or string) position there inserting column
 - `name` - (string) name of the new column
+- `values` - (array) list of values for row 1..

 __Return__

+The instance if not called statically.

 ### columnRemove